carloscuesta/gitmoji-cli/README.md

   Usage
     $ gitmoji
   Options
-    --init, -i      Initialize gitmoji as a commit hook --remove, -r    Remove a previously initialized commit hook --config, -g    Setup gitmoji-cli preferences.
+    --amend, -a     Add a gitmmoji to the last commit --init, -i      Initialize gitmoji as a commit hook --remove, -r    Remove a previously initialized commit hook --config, -g    Setup gitmoji-cli preferences.